Junanjunan/keyboard_ESP32-S3/examples/mode_change/docs/ESP32S3/JTAG.md

           It comes up only in boot mode.
             - When I press RST (reset) button, for a while in boot mode, I can see USB JTAG/serial debug unit in usbipd list
-            - So, when I press RST and BOOT button at the same time, (Exactly, not at the same time, keep pressing BOOT, then press RST) it goes 'waiting for download' mode like this:
+            - So, when I press *BOOT and *RST button at the same time, (Exactly, not at the same time, keep pressing BOOT, then press RST) it goes 'waiting for download' mode like this:
                 ESP-ROM:esp32s3-20210327